chrmil/projet-info/README.md

 - moving on or going back to the spawn;
 This repeats until the turn ends.
 The game ends when one player discovers both their class' artifact and at least one chest in the same turn.
+At the end of the game, two inputs are asked for some reason.
 Once the game ends, restart with the same parameters with 'r' or return to the menu.